 Monte Campellet 2029 m

-Monte Campellet 2029 m - also named Nozzolo Grande - is a massive mountain belonging to Prealpi Bresciane and Gardesane and located in the Cadria chain, the group with Monte Cadria, the highest mountains in the area, which main ridge develops from SW to NE, towards the Brenta Dolomites, more specifically between Bochét dell'Ussol (N), Tiarno (S), Concei Valley (E) and Chiese Valley (W).
-Rising to the South-West of the highest Monte Cadria, it closes its basin from the South.
+Monte Campellet 2029 m - also named Nozzolo Grande - is a massive mountain belonging to Prealpi Bresciane and Gardesane and located in the Cadria chain, the group including Monte Cadria, the highest mountains in the area, which main ridge develops from SW to NE, towards the Brenta Dolomites, more specifically between Bochét dell'Ussol (N), Tiarno (S), Concei Valley (E) and Chiese Valley (W).
+Monte Campellet, located to the South-West of the highest Monte Cadria, closes its basin from the South.

 Monte Campellet is formed by two adjacent summits, plunging on the South side with steep gullies and rocky walls in shape of vertical layers, called "Le Pale".
 On the contrary the North side is gentle, and appears grassy, crossed by mule tracks connecting the several war tunnels that pierce the mountain.
 In addition to the galleries and walkways, there are numerous remains of the fortification especially on the side that connects to Bocca Ringia, in fact Monte Campellet was one of the sides of the fortified triangle of Cadria, an Austrian stronghold on these peaks.
 The view of Valle di Ledro and the Monti del Garda taken from the summit is fantastic.